cbdb-project/CBDB-disambiguation-automation/README.md

-# CBDB_data_export
+# CBDB-disambiguation-automation
-extract CBDB datapoints and compare those CBDB datapoints with long texts
+extract CBDB data points and compare those CBDB data points with long texts

 # Tips:
 Please extract 20170424CBDBauUserSqlite.db from 20170424CBDBauUserSqlite.rar to the program root.

-The program root will look like:
+The program root will look like this:

 20170424CBDBauUserSqlite.db